 SIDE NOTE: Being tropical, all palm trees require high humidity.

 Areca palm is also called as butterfly palms as their feathers arch in a beautiful butterfly pattern.
 They have leathery fronds with many leaflets on either side.

 Being a tropical plant, it grows very well in moderate temperatures climates.

 Since they grow really slow (around 5-7 inches per year) it is a good idea to get a slightly big plant to begin with.

-SOIL: Areca Palm requires a good acidic well-draining soil.
+SOIL: Areca Palm requires good acidic well-draining soil.
 Areca doesn’t respond very well to waterlogging and it can cause the roots to rot.

 GROWTH: They grow slowly and can last up to 10-15 years.
 It requires repotting every two years to remove old soil and fertilizer deposits.
 They like tight containers.
-Growth tip is at the very top of the plant, so be careful not to cut it or else growth of plant will stop.
+Growth tip is at the very top of the plant, so be careful not to cut it or else the growth of the plant will stop.

 WATER: Remember the soil should be kept slightly moist.
 In winters make sure it is completely dry before re-watering.
 Do not use chlorinated or fluoridated water as it can harm the plant.
 Since the soil at the bottom is moister compared to the soil at the top, make sure to check the bottom soil before watering it again.

-FERTILISER: Use a good liquid fertilizer in spring and once every two-three months in growing season.
+FERTILISER: Use a good liquid fertilizer in spring and once every two-three months in the growing season.
 Do not fertilize in winters.

 LIGHT: They need bright indirect light to grow.
 Direct sunlight can harm them.